-For example, if you want to extend the opening hours at your local council-run library, direct the petition to the council.
-If you want a change to national policy, target the government or specific ministers or MPs.
-Petitions directed to a named individual tend to have more impact than petitions to a whole organisation.
+For example, if you want to extend the opening hours at your local council-run library, direct the petition to someone in the council.
+If you want a change to national policy, target a government department or specific ministers or MPs.
+Try to identify a specific individual decision-maker or small committees to address the petition to, rather than a whole big organisation.

 To get a lot of signatures you will need to persuade people who don’t already know a lot about the issue.
 For example, to persuade people to support a petition to install a zebra-crossing, include information about the number of people who need to cross at that place, and any accidents that have happened.

-Make sure it is a clear and valid record of people’s opinion.
+Make sure it is a clear record of people’s opinion

 Ask people to give their postcode, as this helps show that they are real people and, if relevant, that they live in the area affected by the issue.
 Include the petition text at the top of every page of a paper petition, so that all signatures are clearly below the demand.